voteflux/flux-docs/docs/constitutions/aus-nsw.rst

 Flux NSW party, the Leadership must disclose the transaction to the Flux NSW Party Agent.

-Keeping of the party’s accounts
+Keeping of the party's accounts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Leadership are responsible for managing the party’s finances, and the Flux AUS party Leader and Deputy Leader are jointly accountable to the Flux NSW Party Agent for assisting with financial disclosure.
+The Leadership are responsible for managing the party's finances, and the Flux AUS party Leader and Deputy Leader are jointly accountable to the Flux NSW Party Agent for assisting with financial disclosure.